There's Plenty of Room at the Bottom

 Miniaturization (publ.
 1961) included Feynman's lecture as its final chapter.

 "There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics" was a lecture given by physicist Richard Feynman at the annual American Physical Society meeting at Caltech on December 29, 1959.
-Feynman considered the possibility of direct manipulation of individual atoms as a more robust form of synthetic chemistry than those used at the time.
+Feynman considered the possibility of direct manipulation of individual atoms as a form of synthetic chemistry.
 Versions of the talk were reprinted in a few popular magazines, but it went largely unnoticed until the 1980s.

-The title references the popular quote "There is always room at the top." attributed to Daniel Webster (who is thought to have said this phrase in response to warnings against becoming a lawyer, which was seen as an oversaturated field in the 19th century).